Process-Informed Forecasting of Complex Thermal Dynamics in Pharmaceutical Manufacturing: Methodology

 Moreover, we extend the analysis to a transfer learning scenario.
-In pharmaceutical manufacturing, a single equipment is often used for multiple products, each defined by a unique processing recipe.
+In pharmaceutical manufacturing, a single piece of equipment is often used to process multiple products, each with a unique processing recipe.
 Thus, developing and validating a new forecasting model from scratch for each product is both data-intensive and cost-prohibitive.
-Transfer learning is a solution allowing a robust pre-trained model to be quickly adapted to a new task with minimal data and computational effort.
+Transfer learning is a solution that enables a robustly pre-trained model to be quickly adapted to a new task with minimal data and computational effort.
 We tested this capability by selecting the top-performing architecture from the robustness analysis at $\sigma=0.6$, which is a realistic level of sensor noise \cite{kim2015}.
 This pre-trained model is then applied to a new, unseen lyophilization dataset to evaluate its ability to adapt and perform in a novel context.
-We use two different transfer learning strategies to test the model's adaptability.
-The first strategy is a baseline, where the pre-trained model is applied to the new dataset without any retraining.
-This measures the model's generalization ability.
-The second strategy tests the reusability of the learned features by freezing the entire pre-trained model and training only a new linear output layer on the new data.
-This is a computationally efficient way to see if the model's core has learned a robust representation of the process dynamics.
+We evaluate three transfer learning strategies.
+The first, Zero-Shot, applies the pre-trained model directly to the new dataset without any adaptation.
+The second, Linear Probing, freezes the entire pre-trained feature extractor and retrains only the final linear output layer on the new data.
+The third, Training From Scratch, initializes the architecture randomly and trains it on the secondary dataset with the same adaptation budget, providing a fully adapted reference baseline.
+The adaptation set consists of 3 complete lyophilization cycles (60\% of the 5-batch secondary dataset).

-To further validate the generalizability of our findings, we introduce a secondary lyophilization dataset.
+To further validate the generalizability of our findings, we introduce a secondary dataset of lyophilized samples.
 This dataset originates from a different pharmaceutical product with a distinct thermal profile, including different temperature setpoints and a longer secondary drying phase.
 It is partitioned using the same 60/20/20 chronological split for training, validation, and testing.
 This secondary process serves as a challenging test case to assess whether the conclusions drawn from our primary analysis hold across different manufacturing contexts.
-The full evaluation metrics for all models on this secondary dataset are provided in \ref{app3}, Table \ref{tab:evaluation_metrics_grouped_rmse_2}.
+The full evaluation metrics for all models on this secondary dataset are provided in~\ref{app3}, Table~\ref{tab:evaluation_metrics_grouped_rmse_2}.